 The National Transplant Resource Centre will send you a registration form to fill in and send back via e-mail.

 And that's it!
 You will receive an organ donor pledge card by mail within four to six weeks.
 You should fill the card in, tell your family about it, and keep it in your wallet as proof of your status as an organ donor.

 2. Fill in the organ donation registration form here, print, and send it to:

 National Transplant Resource Center

 50586 Kuala Lumpur, Malaysia.

-3. Alternatively, you can visit the National Transplant Registry at any of these locations and fill in the forms there.
+3. Alternatively, you can visit any government hospital or health clinic to manually fill in the registration forms there.